 A customer:

-• changes their details immediately following loan, credit card, or financing approval.
+• changes their details immediately following loan, credit card or financing approval.
 For example, change of residential address, frequent changes to customer phone number

 Actions and controls

-• Conduct re-identification and re-verification to confirm the identity of loan applicants where their activity is inconsistent with the customer profile, or following notification of potential scam activity
+• conduct re-identification and re-verification to confirm the identity of loan applicants where their activity is inconsistent with the customer profile, or following notification of potential scam activity

-• Suspend the business relationship or close accounts related to reported scams
+• suspend the business relationship or close accounts related to reported scams

-• Request and assess additional information where account activity is inconsistent with the customer profile.
-For example, links to unidentified third parties, deposits from unexpected foreign jurisdictions or domestic locations, or use of multiple currencies.
+• request and assess additional information where account activity is inconsistent with the customer profile.
+For example, links to unidentified third parties, deposits from unexpected foreign jurisdictions or domestic locations or use of multiple currencies.

 Terrorism, national security and international crime